 The key trait of a generalist is a strong bias for action.
 They figure out ways to get things done, no matter what.
 Whether it’s building a product or marketing it, they’ll find a hack to make it work.

-I believe the real magic happens when two or more tech generalists team up.
-Their combined versatility allows them to switch roles and responsibilities when needed, creating a highly adaptable and efficient team.
+AI now enables generalists to do more in less time.
+While this might lead to more solo founders and one-person startups, I believe the real magic happens when two or more tech generalists team up.
+Their combined versatility allows them to switch roles and responsibilities as needed, creating a highly adaptable and efficient team.

 AI has significantly reduced the time needed to build SaaS products.
 I can now build an MVP in less than a day.
 The fastest I’ve built one?
 Around three hours!